dxjones/Demo_PTB_FlipBug/README.md

 Set "ShowBug" to false to see good behvaiour, without missed Flips.
 Set "ShowBug" to true to see bad behaviour, with missed Flips.

+The program will keep going until it has sampled 80% of all possible beam positions.

-Type "escape" to finish the program and see beam position and timing data shown in 3 Matlab figures.
+Type "escape" to finish the program early.

+The beam position and timing data are plotted in 3 Matlab figures.

-I could show the Matlab plots for 2 different iMacs, if it would help.
+# Evidence

+I have included PDFs showing Matlab plots that illustrate this Flip timing bug.